fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 )
 ```

-We already got rid of a few lines of code now that we don't need the <em>combineReducers</em> function to create the reducer for the store.
+We already got rid of a few lines of code, now we don't need the <em>combineReducers</em> function to create the store's reducer.
 We will soon see that the <em>configureStore</em> function has many additional benefits such as the effortless integration of development tools and many commonly used libraries without the need for additional configuration.

 Let's move on to refactoring the reducers, which brings forth the benefits of the Redux Toolkit.
 With Redux Toolkit, we can easily create reducer and related action creators using the [createSlice](https://redux-toolkit.js.org/api/createSlice) function.
 We can use the <em>createSlice</em> function to refactor the reducer and action creators in the <i>reducers/noteReducer.js</i> file in the following manner: